FlorianMerkle/pruning_for_explainability/README.md

 # pruning_for_explainability
-This is the accompanying repository of the master's thesis with the title "How much pruning is too much?
-The effects of neural network pruning on explainability".
+This is the accompanying repository to the research article Less is More: The Influence of Pruning on the Explainability of CNNs ([arxiv](https://arxiv.org/abs/2302.08878)), which is currently under review at IEEE Access.
 The contents of this repository allow to recreate the results of our experiments.

 ## Setup